datawire/bakerstreet/docs/README.md

     pip install sphinx

-The documentation looks better with the following pacckage installed, however it is not requried:
+The documentation looks better with the following package installed, however it is not requried:

     pip install sphinx-better-theme